Empowerment Grant Program

 This is a competitive grant program.
 Applications are reviewed by the Community Involvement and Diversity Advisory Board, and selected grants are awarded by the City Council.
 Grant amounts are typically in the range of $300 to $600 dollars each.

 Ready to apply?
 Go to "How to Apply" and get started.
 Applications are due by 5 p.m. on April 30, 2024.
+Applications for the 2024 cycle are now CLOSED.

 Examples of successful projects include landscape improvements, neighborhood social events, public art installations, education programs, and training services.
 Other examples include cultural events, guest lectures, or outreach campaigns to connect neighbors.
 Read more under "Grant Program Objectives" below.